Reecon/SLCombinedDonationBar/README.md

 * Right-click script and select `Insert API Key`
 * Click the `Copy HTML Path` button and add a local borwser source in your streaming software with this path

 There are two goal bar overlays.
 The first, `Bar.html` uses the bot's event-system to react to cheers and donations.
-In order to be able to receive donation events the bot must be connected to Streamlabs in the `Connections`-panel in lower left corner of the bot-ui.
+In order to be able to receive donation events the bot must be connected to Streamlabs with the streamer's account in the `Connections`-panel in lower left corner of the bot-ui.

 The second option, `Bar2.html` directly connects to the Streamlabs API.
 To use this, you have to do the following: